How to Become a Locksmith in Delaware in 2026 (No License Required)

 Can a felon become a locksmith in Delaware?

-How do locksmiths verify they’re legitimate?
+How do locksmiths verify they are legitimate?

 What about safe work?